didarmurad2019/SCI-TECH-ENGG-NEXUS-Services/README.md

-# SCI-TECH-ENGG-NEXUS-Services
+# SCI-TECH-ENGG-NEXUS-Services🔬
-# Python Setup Tips
+# Python Setup Tips🐍
 <br>
 There are several ways to install Python and set up your computing environment.
 Here, I share my personal preferences.
 <br>